Can I apply if I have less-than-perfect credit?

 To update your bank information, you should contact our Customer Service Team via email at email@example.com, phone at 888.801.9075 or by clicking the Live Chat button.
 Please make all information changes at least two business days before your loan is due to the lender.

 If you have already applied for your loan, you will need to fax in a copy or photo of a voided check or bank statement for the new bank account to 866.413.3888.
-If you are supplying a photo of your voided check or bank statement, please note that the picture must be in the standard PDF or JPG formats in order for us to access it.
 Also, please note if you are submitting a voided check, please do not submit Starter Checks, as we do not accept these as valid proof of bank information.

 How do I provide payment information to the Collections Department?